-- TRP De Grooteboom TSF public disclosure - Description of the Two Rivers De Grooteboom tailings storage facility - The consequence classification - A summary of risk assessment findings relevant to the tailings storage facility - A summary of impact assessments and of human exposure and vulnerability to tailings facility credible flow failure scenarios - A description of the design for all phases of the tailings facility lifecycle including the current and final height - A summary of material findings of annual performance reviews and DSR, including implementation of mitigation measures to reduce risk to ALARP - A summary of material findings of the environmental and social monitoring programme including implementation of mitigation measures - A summary version of the tailings facility EPRP for facilities that have a credible failure mode(s) that could lead to a flow failure event - Dates of most recent and next independent reviews Annual confirmation that the operator has adequate financial capacity (including insurance to the extent commercially reasonable) to cover estimated costs
+Two Rivers Platinum Mine - De Grooteboom TSF public

+Description of the Two Rivers De Grooteboom tailings storage

+A summary of risk assessment findings relevant to the tailings

+A summary of impact assessments and of human exposure and vulnerability to tailings facility credible flow-failure scenarios

+A description of the design for all phases of the tailings facility life cycle including the current and final height A summary of material findings of annual performance reviews and DSR, including implementation of mitigation measures to reduce risk to ALARP
-ARM Platinum continued

-Two Rivers Old TSF TSF public disclosure report
+A summary of material findings of the environmental and social monitoring programme including implementation of mitigation measures

+A summary version of the tailings storage facility EPRP for facilities that have a credible failure mode(s) that could lead to a flow-failure event

+Dates of most recent and next independent reviews Annual confirmation that the operator has adequate financial capacity (including insurance to the extent commercially reasonable) to cover estimated costs

+Mashishing

-Two Rivers Platinum - Old TSF public disclosure
+Two Rivers Platinum -Old TSF public disclosure

-To assess implementation of the GISTM requirements, we have used the ICMM Conformance Protocols for the GISTM.
+To assess implementation of the GISTM requirements, we have used the ICMM conformance protocols for GISTM.
 This maps the GISTM's 77 requirements using 219 clear and concise assessment criteria.
-The GISTM Conformance results are reported against the 77 GISTM requirements.
-TRP started implementing GISTM in August 2020.
+The GISTM conformance results are reported against the 77 GISTM requirements.
+Two Rivers started implementing GISTM in August 2020.

 The Old TSF is currently under care and maintenance.
-The first step was to conduct a gap analysis between our current TSF standards and the GISTM.
+The first step was to conduct a gap analysis between our current TSF standards and GISTM.
 This was followed by a detailed plan to address the social, environmental and technical gaps identified.
 Some of the challenges faced in implementation reflect the shortage of available technical skills in the field of tailings management.
 There were also initial concerns on how meaningful engagement with downstream communities could be handled without causing undue panic.

-TRP conducted its self-assessment in December 2022, followed by a third-party review conducted by Jones & Wagener in July 2023.
+Two Rivers conducted a selfassessment in June 2024 to update actions from the third-party validation conducted by Jones & Wagener in July 2023.

-Despite challenges, TRP is pleased to report the following GISTM conformance third-party validation results as assessed by Jones & Wagener.

-Of the seventy-seven (77) GISTM requirements, forty-six (46) of the GISTM requirements "meet" conformance and twenty two (22) of the GISTM requirements "partially meet".
+Of the 77 GISTM requirements, 61 "meet" conformance and six "partially meet".
 There are no requirements classified as "does not meet".
-Nine (9) of the requirements are not applicable to this asset.
-The areas that are in partial conformance are related to "Topic 3 - Design, construction, operation and monitoring of the tailings facility" and "Topic 4 - Management and governance" and are expected to be in conformance by end of May 2024 and by end of October 2024, respectively.
+Ten of the requirements are not applicable to this asset.

+The areas that are in partial conformance are related to "topic 2 - develop and maintain an interdisciplinary knowledge base to support safe tailings management throughout the tailings facility life cycle, including closure".